zerobounce/bolt.new-supabase-auth-zerobounce-demo/README.md

 - Functions for parsing, validating, and logging results.
 - A trigger on `auth.users` that automatically validates every signup.

-This migration is idempotent — you can run it safely multiple times in Cloud.

 ---

 ### 💫 `example_auth_form.tsx`
-A complete, ready-to-use React component for user signup and login.
+A production-ready signup form component built with:
+- React + TypeScript

-- Integrates Supabase Auth.
+- Supabase Auth
-- Displays “Did you mean…” suggestions inline.
-- Styled with [shadcn/ui](https://ui.shadcn.com) for production-ready polish.
-- Automatically shows ZeroBounce validation feedback through toasts.
+- shadcn/ui for a clean, modern style

 ---

 ## 📺 Watch the Video

-🎥 See the full tutorial on how to integrate this in **Lovable Cloud** step by step:
+🎥 See the full tutorial on how to integrate this in **Bolt.new** step by step:
 > *(link video coming soon)*

----

-## 🧩 Tech Stack

-- **Lovable Cloud** (Supabase backend)
-- **ZeroBounce API**
-- **React / TypeScript**
-- **shadcn/ui**

----